WordPress/gutenberg/docs/getting-started/data.md

 }
 ```

 How is this useful?
-It allows you to the resolution state of your data.
+It allows you to check the resolution state of your data via metadata selectors.

 #### Metadata selectors